If you have rosacea, you are not alone.

 What causes rosacea?

 Although researchers have yet to pinpoint the exact causes of rosacea, they do have theories.
-There are five chief suspects that dermatologists and scientists believe might be to blame for rosacea.
+There are seven chief suspects that dermatologists and scientists believe might be to blame for rosacea.

 - Too much of a skin protein